Seraya, Nazareth

 The Seraya (also spelled Saraya) is a historical building in Nazareth, Israel.
-It was built around 1740 (or 1730 by the autonomous Arab ruler of the Galilee, Zahir al-Umar, during the Ottoman era in Palestine.
-Zahir, who later based himself in Acre, used it as a summer home.
+It was built around 1740 (or 1730) by the autonomous Arab ruler of the Galilee, Daher al-Umar, during the Ottoman era in Palestine.
+Daher, who later based himself in Acre, used it as a summer home.
 The Seraya served other functions, namely that of a governmental headquarters for Nazareth, which was an important town in the area and protected the routes and agricultural lands of the Jezreel Valley.
 The Seraya contained a stable for horses and a jail.
-Moreover, because of the absence of mosques in Nazareth at the time of the Seraya's construction, Zahir designated a prayer room to substitute for a mosque to serve the town's Muslim residents.
+Moreover, because of the absence of mosques in Nazareth at the time of the Seraya's construction, Daher designated a prayer room to substitute for a mosque to serve the town's Muslim residents.
 It continued in this capacity until the nearby White Mosque was completed in 1812.